codecrafters-io/build-your-own-redis/stage_descriptions/aof-01-uj3.md

 - The `appendonly` option - Controls whether AOF persistence is enabled or disabled.
 Its default value is `no`.

-- The `appenddirname` option - Specifies the directory name under `dir` where AOF files are stored.
+- The `appenddirname` option - Specifies the directory name under `dir` where the append-only file and the manifest file are stored.
 Its default value is `appendonlydir`.

 - The `appendfilename` option - Sets the name of the AOF file.
 Its default value is `appendonly.aof`.